Thursday, June 18, 2015

 A man sits inside on the thin bench,

-holding a plastic bag of fresh pan.
+holding a plastic bag of fresh pan—

-The funicular fills with the smell
+the funicular fills with its fragrance.

-of his bread.
 Another man enters,

 then an old woman, also carrying